NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Getting-Started/introduction.md

 docs_css: markdown
 ---

-## NFDI4Microbiota - <small class="text-muted">Democratize access to microbiota data and high-end computational analyses</small>
+## NFDI4Microbiota - <small class="text-muted">Democratize access to microbiome data and high-end computational analyses</small>

 NFDI4Microbiota is a consortium that is part of the German NFDI (National research Data Infrastructure), aimed at advancing microbiological research through digital transformation.